 The disadvantage of having one company as their focus is that your SEO specialist will only be aware of the challenges facing your company's website, and have fewer insights into what other companies are doing.

 This may mean they miss out on opportunities to identify new technologies or solutions you could be using to drive business growth.
 They will need to be self-motivated to interact with others in the SEO community to bounce ideas off and keep their skills sharp.

-Most employees want to grow their career over time.
+Most employees want to grow their careers over time.
 This means your company will also need to invest in professional development for your in-house SEO specialist.
 And then, as their knowledge and experience grow, it’s likely that their salary expectations will too, or else they will start looking for jobs elsewhere.
 All of this means additional costs on top of your original SEO investment.

 An SEO agency consists of a team of SEO specialists.
 When a company hires an SEO agency the agency will often appoint one or more dedicated specialists to the project.

 The client will highlight the SEO problems faced; “I don’t have traffic coming to my website”, “my bounce rate is high”, “visitors are not converting”, and more.
 The agency will then determine what actions are required to improve website performance and estimate the number of hours/days needed to achieve this.